Minimalism: Influences from Japanese tradition

 The idea of simplicity appears in many cultures, especially the Japanese traditional culture of Zen Buddhist philosophy.
 Japanese manipulate the Zen culture into aesthetic and design elements for their buildings.
-This idea of architecture has influenced Western society, especially in America since the mid 18th century.
+This idea of architecture has influenced Western society, especially in America since the mid-18th century.
 Moreover, it inspired the minimalist architecture in the 19th century.

 Zen concepts of simplicity transmit the ideas of freedom and essence of living.
-Simplicity is not only aesthetic value, it has a moral perception that looks into the nature of truth and reveals the inner qualities and essence of materials and objects.
+Simplicity is not only an aesthetic value, it has a moral perception that looks into the nature of truth and reveals the inner qualities and essence of materials and objects.
 For example, the sand garden in Ryōan-ji temple demonstrates the concepts of simplicity and the essentiality from the considered setting of a few stones and a huge empty space.

 The Japanese aesthetic principle of Ma refers to empty or open space.
 It removes all the unnecessary internal walls and opens up the space.
 The emptiness of spatial arrangement reduces everything down to the most essential quality.

 The Japanese aesthetic of wabi-sabi values the quality of simple and plain objects.
-It appreciates the absence of unnecessary features, treasures a life in quietness and aims to reveal the innate character of materials.
+It appreciates the absence of unnecessary features, treasures a life in quietness, and aims to reveal the innate character of materials.
 For example, the Japanese floral art of ikebana has the central principle of letting the flower express itself.
-People cut off the branches, leaves and blossoms from the plants and only retain the essential part of the plant.
+People cut off the branches, leaves, and blossoms from the plants and only retain the essential part of the plant.
 This conveys the idea of essential quality and innate character in nature.